“Well-priced, well-placed and wonderfully weird: a budget hotel whose artist-created rooms are a gallery of quirky design”

 - Shopping / markets

-Children of all ages are welcome but this is not a great place for families as only 1 room can take extra beds.
+Children of all ages are welcome, but this is not a great place for families.
 That said, the hotel is very usefully sited for an older child or teen with an interest in history.
-Cots are available for free for kids under 3.

 Family friendly accommodation:

-Only Room 212 (Innocence), a Double Superior, which is on the second floor of the original building, can take two extra beds, and also has a bathtub as well as shower.
+Only Double Superior Room #212 (Bildstörung) can take two extra beds.
+It's on the second floor of the original building, and has a bathtub as well as a shower.
+Baby cots are available to borrow.